adasomg/the-missing-clojure-intro/README.md

 This is what lein will understand the dependency vector `[org.clojure/clojure "1.8.0"]` to mean.

 [Enlive's](https://github.com/cgrand/enlive#artifact) github README [already gives us a lein-style dependency vector](https://github.com/cgrand/enlive#artifact): `[enlive "1.1.6"]`.
 Great!
-So if we add Clojure and enlive our project.clj should end up looking like this:
+So if we add Clojure and enlive, our project.clj should end up looking like this:
 ```clojure
 ;; C:\Users\adas\clojure\project.clj
 (defproject devto "0.0.1"
   :dependencies [[org.clojure/clojure "1.8.0"]
                  [enlive "1.1.6"]])
 ```
-By default `lein` adds the `src` directory to the java classpath and it's considered a standard practice, so:
+By default `lein` adds `src` to java's classpath, having your code under `src` is a standard practice, so:
 ```powershell
 PS C:\Users\adas\clojure> mkdir src # make directory src